craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You have

-You gain...
+You gain +2 to your Intelligence Score and +1 to your Strength Score.
 You are proficient in the...
 You know ...

 In addition,